microsoft/dotnet/Documentation/compatibility/clickonce-supports-sha-256-on-4_0-targeted-apps.md

 ### Change Description
-Previously, a ClickOnce app with a certificate signed with SHA-256 would require .NET 4.5 or later to be present, even if the app targeted 4.0.
-Now, 4.0-targeted ClickOnce apps can run on 4.0, even if signed with SHA-256.
+Previously, a ClickOnce app with a certificate signed with SHA-256 would require .NET Framework 4.5 or later to be present, even if the app targeted 4.0.
+Now, .NET Framework 4.0-targeted ClickOnce apps can run on .NET Framework 4.0, even if signed with SHA-256.

 - [ ] Quirked
 - [x] Build-time break